teckglobal/teckglobal-brute-force-protect/README.md

 Special thanks to xAI-Grok for invaluable assistance in development and debugging.

-## Installation
+== Installation ==

-1. Upload the `teckglobal-brute-force-protect` folder to the `/wp-content/plugins/` directory.
+1. Upload the `teckglobal-brute-force-protect` folder to the `/wp-content/plugins/` directory, or install via WordPress Plugins.
-2. Run `composer require geoip2/geoip2:~2.0` in the plugin directory (`wp-content/plugins/teckglobal-brute-force-protect/`) to install the MaxMind GeoIP2 library for geolocation features.
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Configure settings under the 'Brute Force Protect' menu in your WordPress admin panel.
+3. Configure settings under the 'Brute Force Protect' menu in your WordPress admin panel.
-5. (Optional) Provide the path to your GeoLite2-City.mmdb file for geolocation features.
+4. (Optional) For geolocation features:
+   - Download `GeoLite2-City.mmdb` from https://dev.maxmind.com/geoip/geoip2/geolite2/ (free account required).
+   - Upload to your server (e.g., `/usr/share/GeoIP/GeoLite2-City.mmdb`) and set permissions: `chmod 644 GeoLite2-City.mmdb; chown www-data:www-data GeoLite2-City.mmdb`.
+   - Enter the path in plugin settings.

+*Note*: The MaxMind GeoIP2 library is included—no Composer needed unless customizing dependencies.
+See `vendor/README.md` for advanced setup.

 ## Frequently Asked Questions